 According to the Occupational Outlook Handbook (2017), the predicted job outlook for graphic designers is predicted to remain stable with a growth of 1% through 2024.
 Web developers and designers are growing at a much faster than average pace of 27%.
 Multimedia artist careers are predicted to grow at an average pace of 6% through 2024.

-The average starting salary for IUPUI School of Herron graduates with a degree in Visual Communication design was $34,088 for the May 2016 graduating cohort.
+The average starting salary for Herron School of Art and Design graduates with a degree in visual communication design was $34,088 for the May 2016 graduating cohort.
 The median salary for fine artist professionals in Indiana was $35,900 in May 2015 (Occupational Outlook Handbook, 2017).

 (This section is intended for informational purposes, not prediction of actual salary.)